VinczeChris-FS/ProjectPortfolio3/README.md

 ## Misc

-Since I have two GitHub accounts, I needed to change the email for this repository to commit with the correct account
+Since I have two GitHub accounts, I needed to change the email for this repository to commit with the correct account.

 To set the Git email for a single repository: